-Sun Qiang is the son of the Managing Director whose remuneration did not exceeded \$\$50,000 during the financial year ended 31 March 2015.
-Apart from him, no employee of the company and its subsidiary is an immediate family member of a director and whose remuneration exceeded \$\$50,000 during the financial year ended 31 March 2015.
+Sun Qiang is the son of the Managing Director whose remuneration did not exceed \$\$50,000 during the financial year ended 31 March 2016.
+Apart from him, no employee of the company and its subsidiary is an immediate family member of a director and whose remuneration exceeded \$\$50,000 during the financial year ended 31 March 2016.

-The directors of the company are pleased to present their report together with the audited financial statements of the company and of the group for the reporting year ended 31 March 2015.
+The directors of the company are pleased to present the accompanying financial statements of the company and of the group for the reporting year ended 31 March 2016.